craiggwilson/craiggwilson.github.io/_posts/software/2013-10-21-load-balanced-mongos.md

 ---
 layout: post
-title: Tales from Support: Load Balancing Mongos
+title: Load Balancing Mongos
-description: A load balancer in front of a bunch of mongos' is going to cause some problems.
+description: "A load balancer in front of a bunch of mongos' is going to cause some problems."
 tags: [mongodb, .net, talesfromsupport, infrastructure]
 image:
   feature: abstract-8.jpg